joz2005/comp423-course-notes/docs/tutorials/rust-setup.md

 cargo run
 ```

-In your terminal, you should see "Hello COMP423!", meaning you've successfully executed the Rust file!
+In your terminal, you should see `Hello COMP423!`, meaning you've successfully executed the Rust file!

 !!! note "Difference between `build` and `run`"